kevin-pannetier/game-of-life/README.md

 ## Deployment

-- This app is deployed automatically on Vercel
+- This app is deployed automatically on Vercel and is available here : https://game-of-life-psi-red.vercel.app/

 ## Current Issues